lambdaclass/curse_of_mirra/README.md

 Welcome to the realm of Curse of Myrra, crafted by Lambda.

 Curse of Myrra is the inaugural game built on our groundbreaking [Game Backend](https://github.com/lambdaclass/game_backend).
-This open source backend, meticulously developed by Lambda Game Studio, ensures seamless and reliable gameplay.
+This open source backend, meticulously developed by Lambda, ensures seamless and reliable gameplay.

 Step into a universe where the destinies of heroes from four planets collide in an epic struggle for the favor of Myrra, a capricious deity known for manipulating entire societies by exploiting their deepest desires.
 Brace yourself for an immersive journey where every decision matters, and the pursuit of victory comes with the ever-present thrill of unpredictability.